patx/micropie/README.md

 - JSON Requests and Responses
 - Socket.io Integration
 - Async Streaming
-- Middleware, including rate limiting and explicit routing
+- Middleware including, rate limiting and explicit routing
 - Form handling and POST requests
 - And more